anon42344/XKR-Discord-Encrypter/README.md

 Disable vapor mode by right clicking icon > options > uncheck

 <h3> Updates </h3>
-Update program by downloading source code from here or, on windows automatically download the source code by running the powershell file.
+Update program by downloading source code from here or automatically download the source code by running the powershell file on Windows.

 <h3> Future updates:</h3>
 <ul>